hapijs/lab/README.md

 This is an invalid test but it will pass as the `.false` assertion was not actually called.
 Lab will report the number of incomplete assertions, their location in your code and return a failure of the tests.

+## Debuggers

+**lab** can be started with the option `--inspect` which will run it with the Node.js native debugger enabled, breaking on the 1st instruction.

+This debugger can be accessed using the URL that is printed in the console, or used in association with a few Chrome extensions ([Node.js V8 Inspector](https://chrome.google.com/webstore/detail/nodejs-v8-inspector/lfnddfpljnhbneopljflpombpnkfhggl), [NIM](https://chrome.google.com/webstore/detail/nim-node-inspector-manage/gnhhdgbaldcilmgcpfddgdbkhjohddkj/related), ...).

+As you may know, if your tests are associated with the command `npm test`, you can already run `npm test -- --inspect` to run it with the inspector and avoid creating another command.

+**lab** also has automatic support for [WebStorm](https://www.jetbrains.com/webstorm/) debugger, just start a normal debugging session on your npm test script.

 ## Best practices